Butts County DUI Lawyer-Butts County DUI Attorney

 If you were arrested, there are some things that will change.
 You will then be asked to take another test of your blood, breath, or urine to check your blood alcohol content (BAC).
 If you refuse this test, you will lose your license for a year.

 No matter what, do not answer questions about whether or not you have been drinking.
 The police often ask people if they have been drinking, and some people will admit to having a drink or two.
 Remember the police do not have to prove that you were driving drunk to get you convicted of DUI; they only need to show that you were affected by any alcohol you consumed.
 Admitting to drinking any alcohol is admitting that you are impaired.
 Remember, you do not have to answer those questions.
 Contact a DUI Lawyer in Butts County as soon as you are released from jail.

-As soon as you are able, contact the Law Offices of Richard Lawson; the top-rated Butts County DUI Attorneys.
+As soon as you are able, contact Lawson and Berry; the top-rated Butts County DUI Attorneys.

 If you have been charged with DUI in Butts County, GA, contact us now for a free no-hassle, no-obligation consultation.
 Our firm has over 20 years of experience in DUI representation.
 DUI is a serious charge and should not be left to a general practitioner law firm that takes just any legal case.